 However, in which parts of the world can you teach IELTS?

 Well, IELTS is pretty popular across the globe.
-It is huge in China right now, as well as Vietnam, the Middle East, and India.
+It is huge in China right now, as well as in Vietnam, the Middle East, and India.
 In fact, much of Asia is currently IELTS-crazy.
 But you can also find IELTS courses in Europe and South America, and pretty much everywhere else.
 These days, many of my students come from France and Germany.

 If you are very qualified, you may find a position teaching IELTS to English learners even in a country like the U.S. or U.K., although here the market is far more competitive and new teachers tend to get pushed out in favor of more experienced ones.